 People today are just as fascinated, if not more so.
 Recent sightings have been reported from all over the world, not just West Virginia.
 Could Mothman be migrating, or are people just more aware and ready to share what they’ve seen?
 With smartphones in hand, folks are quick to take pics and videos, although many are blurry and far from conclusive.

 One of the most interesting aspects of Mothman’s legacy is how it continues to adapt.
 It’s like the creature has become whatever people need it to be—a warning, a hoax, or a fascinating mystery.
 The annual Mothman Festival in Point Pleasant is a testament to its enduring allure.
-Thousands flock to the town, eager to celebrate, share stories, and maybe catch a glimpse of the creature themselves.
+Thousands flock to the town, eager to celebrate, share stories, and maybe catch a glimpse of the creatures themselves.

 The legend has also sparked academic interest.
 Folklorists, psychologists, and paranormal investigators study Mothman, offering theories and adding layers to the story.
 This keeps Mothman in academic discussions, touching on themes of fear, community, and the supernatural.